Defective Products Lawsuits in California

 These defective products can pose a threat leading to an accident and injuries.
 Just about any product can be faulty, such as a gas line or a garage door.
 Should you sustain an injury from a defective product, you may be able to hold the product manufacturer responsible.

 If you are the victim of a potentially defective product, the US consumer protection law will aid you in filing a legal lawsuit against the manufacturer.
 This law was specifically designed to protect irresponsible manufacturers and their products.
 Nevertheless, some vendors are safeguarded from regulation in personal injury cases when dealing with the manufacturer.
-And only the manufacturer will be held responsible, not the seller.
+Only the manufacturer will be held responsible, not the seller.

-Marketing Defects – If a product is not labeled correctly or contains proper instructions or adequate safety warnings, it could have a marketing defect.
+Marketing Defects.
+If a product is not labeled correctly or contains proper instructions or adequate safety warnings, it could have a marketing defect.
 A marketing defect is a type of product liability, and it can generally be considered a failure to warn the client.
 In cases like this, the plaintiff will state that the defect of marketing or even a failure to warn resulted in an injury because of the level of product endangerment.
 The United States has three main kinds of product liability claims.

 Who is Responsible for Defective Products?